charles25565/fedora-container-atomic-iso/README.md

 # fedora-container-atomic-iso

-Simple project that makes monthly ISOs of [this for Silverblue](https://quay.io/fedora/fedora-silverblue) and[this for XFCE Atomic](https://gitlab.com/fedora/ostree/ci-test).
+Simple project that makes monthly ISOs of [this for Silverblue](https://quay.io/fedora/fedora-silverblue) and [this for XFCE Atomic](https://gitlab.com/fedora/ostree/ci-test).
 They are offline media.

 ## Download